 The original stone lithography method

-When lithography was first invented by Alois Senefelder in 1796, the process involved using an image drawn with a grease based substance such as oil, fat, or wax onto the surface of a smooth lithographic limestone plate.
+When lithography was first invented by Alois Senefelder in 1796, the process lithographing involved using an image drawn with a grease based substance such as oil, fat, or wax onto the surface of a smooth lithographic limestone plate.
 The limestone plate was treated with a mixture of acid and gum arabic, etching the sections of the stone that were not covered by the image drawn in a grease based substance.
 You would then moisten the stone and the etched areas would retain water, and an oil-based ink could be applied.
 The etched areas retaining the water would repel the oil based ink, resulting in the ink only sticking to the areas with the oil based substance drawn on.
 Finally, the ink could be transferred to a blank sheet of paper placed over the stone, producing the printed image.
-With advances in modern day technology, this printing process has changed and evolved throughout the years, though the original method is still occasionally used in some fine art printmaking applications.
+With advances in modern day technology, this printing technique has changed and evolved throughout the years, though the original method is still occasionally used in some fine art printmaking applications.

 Alois Senefelder invented the lithographic process during his attempts to reduce his publication costs.
 Senefelder began creating his own copperplate engravings, only to quickly find that it was a very difficult and time consuming process.
-To practice, he began engraving slabs of Bavarian limestone, though he found that he needed a liquid that could be used to correct his frequent mistakes.
-Enter a mixture consisting of wax, soap and a few other liquids, resulting in the two materials of limestone and this oil based mixture, the two main ingredients in the lithography printing process.
+To practice as a lithographer, he began engraving slabs of Bavarian limestone, though he found that he needed a liquid that could be used to correct his frequent mistakes.
+Enter a mixture consisting of wax, soap and a few other liquids, resulting in the two materials of limestone and this oil based mixture, the two main ingredients in the lithography printing technique.
 Senefelder stumbled upon this chemical process, known as the principle of lithography, simply by experimenting with his engraving process and learning how to fix the mistakes that he engraved.
 Senefelder went on to dedicate the rest of his life to the lithographic process.

-The evolution of lithography
+The evolution of lithographic printing

 The lithography printing process has adapted to the changes in technology over the years and has become a much more efficient process, making it the ideal printing process for long printing projects such as magazines, books, posters and more.